rgknp/AIDayLabs/lab01.2_customvision01/0_README.md

 creating a new project at <https://customvision.ai> and then clicking on the "setting" gear in the top right.

+### The Images used for Training and Predicting

+In the Resources\Images folder are three folders:

+- Hemlock
+- Japanese Cherry
+- Test

+The Hemlock and Japenese Cherry folders contain images of these types of plants that will be trained and tagged.
+The Test folder contains an image that will be used to perform the test prediction

 **Lab: Creating a Custom Vision Application**
 ---------------------------------------------